 I am a career educator with extensive teaching and facilitation experience in higher ed and in professional contexts.
-I am also a trained K-12 teacher, with both a Bachelor of Education (B.Ed) (primary and secondary-certified) and a Certificate in Special Education.
+In addition to my M.A.Ed and Ph.D in Education, I am also a trained K-12 teacher, with both a Bachelor of Education (B.Ed) (primary and secondary-certified) and a Certificate in Special Education.

-After teaching in a K-12 setting in the Arctic, in an Inuit community school, I embarked on my Master of Arts in Education (M.A.Ed), focusing on literacies and Educational Foundations.
-During my first year of Masters’ study, I taught for Nova Scotia Community College, and then began working as a Distance & Open Learning coordinator and a sessional instructor at Mount Saint Vincent University.
-I received my M.A.Ed in 2000, then taught in universities in Asia and Europe before re-patriating to PEI in 2005.
+My first teaching jobs were with immigrant preschool learners in Vancouver, BC, and with Inuit high school learners in Gjoa Haven, Nunavut, north of the Arctic Circle.
+When I moved back to Canada’s Maritime provinces for my M.A.Ed, I taught for Nova Scotia Community College and then for Mount Saint Vincent University, where I began working as a Distance & Open Learning coordinator.
+I then taught in universities in Asia and Europe before re-patriating to PEI in 2005.
 I’ve worked and taught for the University of Prince Edward Island since, and was one of the two inaugural graduates of UPEI’s first Ph.D in Educational Studies in 2015.
-My focus was networked scholarship, or the intersection of higher education and digital practices.
+My focus was the intersection of higher education and digital practices.

 I have taught online since 1998.
 Initially, I instructed faculty in how to teach online, then began using Learning Management Systems (LMS) to facilitate and supplement my own courses.
 I have worked with Jones, Blackboard, WebCT, Moodle, and Canvas platforms over the years, and was the first instructor at UPEI to use Moodle, the LMS the campus eventually adopted.
 I believe that LMS platforms should be approached as starting points for institutional online learning, but it is important to me that my courses exceed the container of the LMS and build learners’ digital and media literacies with hands-on experience in open blogging and use (and analysis/assessment) of relevant social media platforms.